-1. Start the management node and log on as user root.

-- 2. Log on to the storage nodes and verify the disk configuration: - 3.
+- 1. Start the management node and log on as user.
+At the command prompt, type: root. - Log on to the storage nodes and verify the disk configuration: fdisk -1 - 3.
 If a modem is present, configure the modem according to the instructions.